-I am a 4th year graduate student, with interests in African politics, political economy, institutions and institutional change, land politics, state building, and processes of liberalization (political and economic).
+I am a 5th year graduate student, with interests in African politics, political economy, democracy, parties and party systems, state building and processes of liberalization (political and economic).

-My dissertation research focuses on the political economy of democracy in sub-Saharan Africa, with emphasis on the ways in which poverty influences voting behavior, campaign finance, and electoral mobilization.
+My dissertation research focuses on the political economy of democracy in sub-Saharan Africa, with emphasis on the ways in which poverty influences voting behavior, campaign finance and electoral mobilization.
 I am conducting fieldwork for this project in Benin.
-Data collection should be complete by the end of next summer (2014).
+Data collection should be complete by the end of next year (2014).

 I received a B.A. in Government from the University of Texas at Austin in 2007.
 Shortly afterwards, I joined the Peace Corps; I worked in the Small Enterprise Program in Togo.
 I have since made several trips back to West Africa (mainly Benin) to conduct field research.

 Intro to Comparative Politics (fall 11, fall 13);